How to Burn Fat: Step-by-Step Formula

 8. Not satisfied after you eat.
 Wanting something sweet after you eat.
 Why?
 Well, your cells have become Insulin Resistant.
 They are blocking insulin from being absorbed into the cells to fuel them and they are starving.
 Yet, you’re gaining all the weight.
 You’re starving and fat.

-So you can see, insulin resistance creates a lot of problems.
-There are also dangerous long-term side effects, such as
+So as you can see, Insulin Resistance creates a lot of problems.
+There are also dangerous long-term side effects, such as:

 High Blood Pressure = too much insulin

 High cholesterol – Insulin converts sugar into cholesterol and triglycerides.